 - Chetan Guesthouse

 - Tinkuling Guesthouse

-Reru: There are two small eateries here with possibility of a very basic home stay.
+There are two small eateries here with the possibility of a very basic homestay.

-Hanumil: Accommodation is available only in the form of home stays.
+Accommodation is available only in the form of homestays.

-A few other tips regarding travelling to and staying in Suru or Zanskar valleys
+Below are a few other tips regarding traveling to and staying in Suru or Zanskar valleys